Misha Mahowald: Early life and education

-After graduating high school, she attended the California Institute of Technology, graduating with a degree in biology in 1985.
-She continued at Caltech as a PhD student in Computation and Neural Systems under the supervision of Professor Carver Mead, a specialist in VLSI.
-For her thesis, Mahowald created her own project by combining the fields of biology, computer science, and electrical engineering, to produce the silicon retina.
+She later graduated with a degree in biology in 1985.
+She continued at Caltech as a PhD student in Computation and Neural Systems under the supervision of Professor Carver Mead in a continuation of her work with Mead's lab as an undergraduate.
+While in graduate school, she collaborate with Carver Meade and Massimo Sivilotti for the 1988 patent titled Integrated Sensor and Processor for Visual Images.
+The background for the invention statement in the patent begins with the following introduction:This invention relates to an integrated sensor and analog signal processor for visual images, and in particular to an integrated sensor and processor which emulates the vertebrate retina in producing space-time derivative signals in response to image pixels.For her thesis, Mahowald created her own project by combining the fields of biology, computer science, and electrical engineering, to produce the silicon retina.